 UPDATE: I'm linking this post to Real Food Friday in 2016 because we still enjoy Spicy Peanut Dressing frequently!
-We just made a batch last night to go with a big salad made from lettuce, spinach, and green onions we received in the summer's first box of local, organic produce from our community-sponsored agriculture farm! … Continue reading Spicy Peanut Dressing contains two kinds of fat, peanut butter and sesame oil.
-We also put some tofu on our salads–except for 11-year-old Nicholas, who wanted a fried egg instead–and that made a full and satisfying meal.
+We just made a batch last night to go with a big salad made from lettuce, spinach, and green onions we received in the summer's first box of local, organic produce from our community-sponsored agriculture farm! … Continue reading Spicy Peanut Dressing

 My brother and cousins and I came up with this game when we had been sent to play in an upstairs room at our grandparents' house and were wishing there was a television to watch...
 One person is the TV.
 Everybody else sits down facing TV, each holding an invisible remote control.
 TV stands there looking blank until … Continue reading The TV Game

 One day when my son was a tiny baby, I was walking with him along the main street of our neighborhood when an ambulance went screaming past.
 Just ahead of us on the sidewalk were a little boy and his mother, and they jumped up and down shouting happily, "There go the helpers!"
 Wow.
 What … Continue reading There go the helpers!

 I just learned that an article several people forwarded to me just after the 2004 election now has its own Website.
 "The Urban Archipelago" has one very clear, important point: The states of the United States are not as different from one another as the cities are different from the small-town and rural areas.
 But after … Continue reading response to “The Urban Archipelago”